 Using a dirty air filter won’t only cause your mower to stop when running, but it can also cause extensive engine damage.
 Spending a little money to keep a clean air filter in your engine can save you a large engine repair or replacement bill down the road.

 FIX: Remove the air filter from the air filter housing making sure not to knock any loose dirt into the air intake.
 If your air filter is a paper filter, knock the dirt out of the filter by tapping the filter against a solid surface.

 Hold the air filter up to a light and make sure you see light through the filter.
 If you see light, that means air is still able to pass through the filter.
 You will need to replace the air filter if you are unable to see light through the paper filter.

-Your Cub Cadet lawn mower may use a different style air filter.
+Your Cub Cadet lawn mower may use a different style of air filter.
 For cleaning procedures for other types of filters, read this article.

 Cub Cadet Has Dirty or Damaged Cooling Fins

-Cooling fins can get packed with dirt, grass and oil.
+Cooling fins can get packed with dirt, grass, and oil.
 When the fins break or become packed with debris, the fins are not able to effectively circulate air around the engine block and cylinder head to keep your engine cool.

 FIX: Remove the engine cover and clean the cooling fins.
 Replace any damaged fins.
 Ensure the heat shield is attached correctly.